When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Problem Setting

 \subsection{Threat Model and Attack Objective}

-We study training-time backdoor attacks under a constrained poisoning threat model.
-The attacker cannot modify the policy architecture, the reward function, or the robot control stack.
-Instead, the attacker can only manipulate a small fraction of the training data by injecting triggered samples.
+We study training-time backdoor attacks under a constrained poisoning setting.
+The attacker cannot modify the policy architecture, reward function, or auxiliary sensors.
+Instead, the attacker can only manipulate a small fraction of training data by injecting visual triggers.